baigel2/baigelbytes/content/quotes.md

 &nbsp;

+> **“Learn as if you will live forever, live like you will die tomorrow.”** — Mahatma Gandhi

+&nbsp;

+> **“Stay away from those people who try to disparage your ambitions.
+Small minds will always do that, but great minds will give you a feeling that you can become great too.”** — Mark Twain

+&nbsp;

+> **“When you give joy to other people, you get more joy in return.
+You should give a good thought to happiness that you can give out.”** — Eleanor Roosevelt

+&nbsp;

+> **“When you change your thoughts, remember to also change your world.”** — Norman Vincent Peale

+&nbsp;

+> **"It is better to fail in originality than to succeed in imitation."** — Herman Melville

+&nbsp;

+> **“Develop success from failures.
+Discouragement and failure are two of the surest stepping stones to success.”** —Dale Carnegie

+&nbsp;

+> **“Success is getting what you want, happiness is wanting what you get.”** ―W. P. Kinsella

+&nbsp;

+> **“If you are working on something that you really care about, you don’t have to be pushed.
+The vision pulls you.”** — Steve Jobs

+&nbsp;

+> **“Experience is a hard teacher because she gives the test first, the lesson afterwards.”** ―Vernon Sanders Law

+&nbsp;

+> **“I’m a greater believer in luck, and I find the harder I work the more I have of it.”** — Thomas Jefferson

+&nbsp;

+> **“He who conquers himself is the mightiest warrior.”** — Confucius

+&nbsp;

+> **“Try not to become a man of success, but rather become a man of value.”** – Albert Einstein

+&nbsp;

+> **“You've got to get up every morning with determination if you're going to go to bed with satisfaction.”** — George Lorimer

+&nbsp;

+> **“Take the attitude of a student, never be too big to ask questions, never know too much to learn something new.”** — Augustine Og Mandino

+&nbsp;

+> **“When I believe in something, I’m like a dog with a bone.”** — Melissa McCarthy

+&nbsp;

+> **“And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”** — Anaïs Nin

+&nbsp;

 > **"The man who takes more pride in the steps to attain the result than the result itself cannot be stopped."** - Wes Watson

 &nbsp;